Chapter 5 – Political parties and candidates (08/2021)

 - Authorization of a Candidate's Representative (EC 20020)

-- number of representatives allowed at advance, ordinary and mobile polls, as well as registration desks and at the SVR desk in the RO office
+- number of representatives allowed at advance, ordinary and mobile polls, as well as registration desks and at the SVR desk in your office

 - layout of polling places